thejasgowda001/Langauge-Detection-using-tkinter/README.md

 ## Along with the Auto detection of input langauge

 1.Download the code
-2.Before running the code please intall the libraries 3.pip install tkinter
+2.Before executing the code please install the libraries pip install tkinter pip install googletrans ( for google translator ) pip install langdetect ( for auto detection ).
-4.pip install googletrans
-5.pip install langdetect ( for auto detection ).
 6.Make Any changes you required